Rumination syndrome is a condition where people constantly regurgitate and either vomit or re-swallow their food or drink soon after eating.

 - Teaching self-regulation.
 Learning how to regulate the autonomic nervous system allows for greater physical relaxation as well as management of the trigger symptoms.

 - Identifying and addressing other problems.
-Many patients with RS also experience depression, anxiety, worry, and stress.
-Often, these problems arise from having RS.
-These conditions make RS worse, and tend to make it more difficult to treat.
+Many patients with rumination syndrome also experience depression, anxiety, worry, and stress.
+Often, these problems arise from having rumination syndrome.
+These conditions make rumination syndrome worse, and tend to make it more difficult to treat.
 For this reason, it is important to note when these problems are present, and work on them as part of treatment.

-The Rumination Syndrome (RS) Treatment Program was developed based on the components of treatment listed above, and designed specifically to help patients suffering from RS.
+The Rumination Syndrome Program at Nationwide Children's was developed based on the components of treatment listed above, and designed specifically to help patients suffering from rumination syndrome.
 Our program has short-term and long-term goals.

-- To educate patients and families about RS
+- To educate patients and families about rumination syndrome

 - To evaluate and treat the whole patient, including their rumination, overall GI functioning, nutritional needs, psychological functioning, coping, and physical conditioning.